Achieving Goals using Reward Shaping and Curriculum Learning: Conclusion

-\textbf{Conclusion} \hlpink{In this work, we investigated the problem of applying curriculum learning to a goal oriented environment such as the stacking of boxes.
-To accomplish this, we trained an RL agent using a shaped reward function and coupled it together with multiple variations of curricula architectures.
+In this work, we investigated the problem of applying curriculum learning to a goal-oriented environment, such as the stacking of boxes.
+To accomplish this, we trained an RL agent using a shaped reward function and coupled it with multiple variations of curricula architectures.
 We found that a simple architecture combined with a curriculum setting can achieve the desired behaviour, whereas vanilla RL fails to complete the task.
-We provided solutions for a number of reward hacking scenarios identified and showcased results obtained in a higher complexity environment.
-Together, these findings establish a strong foundation for future research on CL applied to goal-oriented tasks.}
+We provided solutions for a number of reward-hacking scenarios identified and showcased results obtained in a higher-complexity environment.
+Altogether, these findings establish a strong foundation for future research on CL applied to goal-oriented tasks.